 A short walk from the castle site is the Bamboo Craft Museum.
-Here you can learn about local bamboo handicrafts, a tradition which began when Date Murayasu invited bamboo craftsmen from Kyoto to practice here.
-There is an armor-wearing activity available as well.
+Here you can learn about local bamboo handicrafts, a tradition which began when Murayasu Date invited bamboo craftsmen from Kyoto to practice here.
+There is an armor-wearing experience available as well.

 Two train stops away from the historical district is A la Datena Michinoeki, an impressive rest area offering good souvenirs, local products, and even meals.
 I recommend trying the healthy shisomaki and shimidofu (freeze-dried tofu).
 Consider also picking up some fried karinto, which makes a great snack for the road.